-- a. broaden carrying capacity and rotation of pasture studies and extension services from the large ranch sub-sector to include all livestock growers (the Zimbabwe and Botswana approach); - b. encourage lowering stock levels where excessive, as well as investment in pasture improvement and rotation systems by extension and partial grants/soft loans, plus providing a last resort/fair price market for culled stock until/unless there is a competitive, accessible commercial stock buying network to do so; - c. explore the possibility of local government (at village or herding community level) imposition of sanctions against those keeping too many stock and/or practising bad pasture maintenance/rotation techniques.
+- a. broaden carrying capacity and rotation of pasture studies and extension services from the large ranch sub-sector to include all livestock growers (the Zimbabwe and Botswana approach); - b. encourage lowering stock levels where excessive, as well as investment in pasture improvement and rotation systems by extension and partial grants/soft loans, plus providing a last resort/fair price market from a public sector entity for culled stock until/unless there is a competitive, accessible commercial stock buying network to do so; - c. examine how holistic pasture/ranch management can be adapted for application to communal grazing areas (by no means necessarily a daydream); - d. explore the possibility of local government (at village or herding community level) imposition of sanctions against those keeping too many stock and/or practising bad pasture maintenance/rotation techniques.
 Central government penalisation is unlikely to be very effective and is certain to be deeply resented judging by experience elsewhere in Africa.
-(A functioning system exists in several Northern States in Nigeria at quasi-traditional local government level).
+(A functioning system exists in several Northern States in Nigeria - at quasi-traditional local government level).